Good Hope Lake

 Good Hope Lake is a First Nations community in northwestern British Columbia, Canada, located on Highway 37 not far south of the border with the Yukon and located east of the semi-abandoned mining town of Cassiar, British Columbia.
-As of the July 2021 Canadian Census, Good Hope Lake had a population of 75, returning to its 2001 level after a decline to 41 in 2016.
-The community contains the Dease River First Nation band office (and its Development Corporation), a general store, gas bar, a post office, a highway maintenance yard, a volunteer fire hall and a community hall.
-Residents rely on Dease Lake for healthcare and schooling.
+As of the 2006 Census, there are 41 people living in Good Hope Lake, down from 75 in 2001.
+The band government of the Dease River First Nation is located in Good Hope Lake, and is a member government of the Kaska Tribal Council.